|

 eat, you may begin to feel lighter, healthier and more

+energetic".
 Use emotive words in

 your script - positive emotions will reinforce your